marketingyoutube geo targeting musicians touryoutube ads local music fansgeo targeted youtube ads musiciansbuild local fanbase

 Run the following checks weekly while your campaigns are live:

-Google Ads Locations report — inside your campaign, go to the Locations tab.
-You'll see views, view rate, and clicks broken down by the geographic area you're targeting.
-If your view rate in a city is below 15%, your creative isn't connecting — test a different clip.
+Google Ads Locations report -- inside your campaign, go to the Locations tab.
+You will see views, view rate, and clicks broken down by the geographic area you are targeting.
+If your view rate in a city is below 15%, your creative is not connecting -- test a different clip.

-Spotify for Artists audience data — check your monthly listeners by city.
+Spotify for Artists audience data -- check your monthly listeners by city.
 If your YouTube seeding campaign is working, you should see Spotify streaming numbers tick up in that market within 2-3 weeks of launch.
 Listeners who discover you on YouTube often immediately search for you on Spotify.
-A 10-20% increase in monthly listeners from a target city during your campaign window is a good signal.
+According to Chartlex campaign data, a 10-20% increase in monthly listeners from a target city during your campaign window is a strong signal that the cross-platform seeding is working.

-Ticket sales velocity — compare how quickly tickets sell in geo-targeted cities versus any markets on your tour where you didn't run ads.
-The difference in conversion rate is the clearest data point you'll get on whether the strategy is paying off.
+Ticket sales velocity -- compare how quickly tickets sell in geo-targeted cities versus any markets on your tour where you did not run ads.
+The difference in conversion rate is the clearest data point you will get on whether the strategy is paying off.

 Geo-Targeting Comparison: Local vs. National Campaigns

 Artists often ask whether they should just run national campaigns and let YouTube optimize.
-Here's why city-by-city beats broad targeting for tour prep:
+Here is why city-by-city beats broad targeting for tour prep:

 FactorGeo-Targeted City CampaignNational Broad Campaign